ideascape/lotus-sudoku-solver-haskell/README.md

 The code in lotusSolverFinal.hs has been commented pretty thoroughly, if you're curious how the program works.

 To test the program, download Haskell at https://www.haskell.org/platform/ and clone this repo.
 Then just type 'runhaskell lotusSolverFinal.hs'.
-This will ask the program for to solve several several given puzzles (see testSolsValid in main) and print the found solutions for each.
+This will ask the program to solve several several given puzzles (see testSolsValid in main function) and print the found solutions for each.

 Credit to Dain Vermaak for most of the above images and for the idea for the lotus soduku solver challenge.